-To be able to make drum set stick recommendations, I bought 19 different pairs of sticks from Promark, Zildjian and Vic Firth.
-I was looking for the perfect drum sticks to use on drum set.
-Well actually, I anticipated selecting 3 pair of sticks.
-A small lightweight combo stick, a medium general stick, and a large ensemble stick.
+In preparation to make drum set stick recommendations, I bought 20+ different pairs of drumsticks from Promark, Vic Firth/Zildjian, Regal Tip and Vater.
+I was looking for the perfect drumsticks to use on drum set.
+Well actually, I anticipated selecting 3 models of sticks.
+A small combo stick, a medium general stick, and a large ensemble stick.
 I wanted them all to be from the same manufacturer AND I wanted a maple and hickory version.
 But first…